Protecting Your Home From Lawsuit Risk

 Robert J. Mintz, Esq.

 For many people, the family home still represents the largest source of wealth and personal savings.
-In many parts of the country, recent dramatic increases in housing prices has made real estate the new investment of choice over the stock market and other traditional vehicles.
-Clients are now coming to us with substantial equity in their residence and many now own one or several vacation homes and rental houses.
+Dramatic increases in housing prices has made protecting the home from lawsuit risk a key issue in asset protection planning.
+Clients are now coming to us with substantial equity in their residence and may own one or several vacation homes and rental houses.

 What should we do to protect these valuable properties from the risks of a potential lawsuit?
 In previous articles I broadly described some of the popular strategies used for asset protection such as different types of trusts, family limited partnerships and limited liability companies.
 The question today is how to protect the family home from lawsuit risks.
 Note that a residence is treated differently for asset protection and tax purposes than a rental property, so in this article we will focus just on the home.
 Next time we will deal specifically with the protection of rental properties.